Table of Contents

 If you're not crafty, there are plenty of other options.
 For instance, you may want to consider finding work in a field that you're passionate about.

 If you're a dedicated yogi, a CrossFit devotee or an aqua aerobics advocate, consider getting certified in these disciplines and signing up to teach a class at your local gym or senior center.
 People sometimes think retirement and inactivity go hand-in-hand, but if you're already dedicated to living a fit and healthy lifestyle, you may be able to channel this passion into a new part-time career.

 3. Join the Gig Economy

-Gig workers now represent 35% of working Americans, according to Forbes.
-The gig economy is exploding thanks to ride-sharing companies and service-oriented websites that connect businesses to freelance or part-time workers.
+There are currently 9.94 million people in the US that are self-employed.1 The gig economy is exploding thanks to ride-sharing companies and service-oriented websites that connect businesses to freelance or part-time workers.

 If you want to earn a little money on the side, you could become a ride-share driver or create a profile on a freelance hiring website dedicated to services like dog walking, childcare, housesitting or petsitting.

 You can also try to put your work experience to good use.
 For example, if you have strategy or consulting experience, plenty of companies could likely use your expertise for a short-term engagement.
 The skills you learned in your previous career don't go away in retirement, so consider taking advantage of them to earn extra income.

 4. Start Performing